Australian Tin Resources Pty Ltd

 ATR is actively progressing its planned Rehabilitation and Tailings Reprocessing Project on the Ardlethan Tin Mine site.

-ATR will firstly carry out small scale pilot plant processing operations on site for about 2-3 months to prove up the processing technology.
+Before commencing production, ATR is firstly carrying out small scale pilot plant processing operations on site to prove up the processing technology.
 Then if the pilot plant results are successful, and following completion and approval of all DA consent conditions, ATR will move to full scale production.